How to Print a Backdrop at Home — Size, Resolution & Pro Tips (2026)

 • Pole pockets: a folded hem forming a tube at the top (and sometimes bottom) to slide a rod or stand bar.

-Home Printing vs Professional Print Shop
+6. Home Printing vs Professional Print Shop

 Home printers are excellent for design approval, color checks and small banners, but true large-format printing is almost always done by a professional provider.

-Installation & Photo Tips
+7. Installation & Photo Tips

 Good installation can make a mid-range print look premium — and bad installation can ruin even an expensive backdrop.
-Take a few minutes to plan how you will hang and light it.

 1. Stretching: mount with gentle tension using clamps, zip ties or hooks so the backdrop is flat.
 Avoid over-tension that could tear grommets.